 While chow chows can be calm and loyal dogs with their families, they aren't suited for novice dog owners.
 Chows can be reactive toward other dogs, and they're known for being independent and strong-willed.
 This can make training a challenge.
 Consistency, patience, and lots of positive reinforcement are a must when it comes to teaching your dog good behaviors.

 Height: 17 to 20 inches

 Weight: 45 to 70 pounds

-Physical Characteristics: Chows have a blue-black tongue; thick, dense double coat can be rough or smooth and the.colors include red, black, blue, and more
+Physical Characteristics: Blue-black tongue; thick, dense double coat that can be rough or smooth; colors include red, black, blue, and more

 10 of 10

-Jack Russell Terriers have spunky personalities, lots of intelligence and energy, and they're known for being robust and healthy.
-Their inbuilt terrier traits, though, can be a challenge for some owners.
-Given their historical reputation as champion vermin catchers, they often have a high prey drive and love to dig.
+Jack Russell terriers have spunky personalities, and they're quite intelligent and energetic.
+But their terrier traits can be a challenge.
+Given their reputation as champion vermin catchers, they often have a high prey drive, and they love to dig.
 Working on recall training is essential.
 And you might have to give them a special place to dig unless you're fine with holes around your entire yard.